dladd/pyFormex/sphinx/tutorial.rst

 some programming experience, the `Python tutorial`_ may be a good starting point.
 Or else, you can take a look at one of the other beginners' guides.
 Stick with the Python 2.x documentation for now.
-Though
-|pyformex| might one day use Python 3.x, we are still far off that
-day, because all the underlying packages need to be converted to Python 3 first.
+Though pyFormex might one day use Python 3.x, we are still far off that day, because all the underlying packages need to be converted to Python 3 first.

 Do not be afraid of having to learn a new programming language.
 Python is known as own of the easiest languages to get started with: just a few basic concepts suffice to produce quite powerful scripts.
-Most developers and users of
-|pyformex| have started without any knowledge of Python.
+Most developers and users of pyFormex have started without any knowledge of Python.

-For the really impatient who do not want to go through the `Python tutorial`_ before diving into |pyformex|, we have gathered hereafter some of the most important Python concepts, hopefully enabling you to continue with this tutorial.
+For the really impatient who do not want to go through the `Python tutorial`_ before diving into pyFormex, we have gathered hereafter some of the most important Python concepts, hopefully enabling you to continue with this tutorial.